For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Completing Configuration in the Respond UX

-• After Azure AD IdP configuration and copying the IdP Metadata URL you can complete the configuration back in the Respond UX.
+• After IdP configuration and copying the IdP Metadata URL you can complete the configuration back in the Respond UX.

 • Switch back to the browser tab or window with your Respond UX.